marekkulesza/keyboardProject/README.md

 # keyboardProject

-making a website that plays like a keyboard
+making a website that plays like a keyboard, minimum width for it is roughly 570 pixels.

 This was a project off of Jetbrains academy/ Hyperskills.org for the web developer stream